Book Proposal Submissions

 Ready to Get Started?

-Follow these tips for preparing your files for submission:
+Please use the following tips when preparing your files for submission:

-• Please put all files into one folder and zip if necessary (use your last name, underscore, and book title as the folder name like this example: klinger-krebs_awesome-book-title).
+• Please put all files into one folder and zip (if necessary).
+Use your last name, underscore, and book title as the folder name.
+Example: klinger-krebs_awesome-book-title.

 • You may also provide a link to your files from a reputable file hosting or transfer service such as Dropbox, OneDrive, Google Drive, etc.